 The five children of Shirley and Simon are Plaintiff Ted Bernstein, and Defendants Pamela B. Simon, Eliot Bernstein, Jill Iantoni and Lisa Friedstein, each of whom is living, over the age of 18 and a lineal descendant of Shirley.

 ANSWER – Admit in part and deny in part.
 Admit to the names of five of Shirley’s children.
 Deny the remainder.
-Eliot states that the alleged Trust of Shirley’s that became irrevocable after her death has specific language that has removed Theodore and Pamela and their lineal descendants from her definition in the document and considered them PREDECEASED for all purposes of the purported Shirley Trust and distributions made thereunder making Theodore and Pamela currently no longer lineal descendants.
+Eliot states that the alleged Shirley Trust became irrevocable after her death has specific language that has removed Theodore and Pamela and their lineal descendants from her definition in the document and considered them PREDECEASED for all purposes of the purported Shirley Trust and for distributions made thereunder, making Theodore and Pamela currently no longer lineal descendants as they have been considered PREDECEASED FOR the Shirley Trust.
 The language states as follows;

 ARTICLE III.
 GENERAL